bla260/ad2usb/README.md

 You need to be familiar with how to program your Alarm panel to add a new keypad address.
 Refer to your Alarm panel programming guide on how to add a keypad device.

 #### AlarmDecoder
-You should familiarize yourself with the setup and configuration your AlarmDecoder.
-See [NuTech's AlarmDecoder website](https://www.alarmdecoder.com/index.php) for details on how to install and configure your AlarmDecoder. **IMPORTANT - for IP based AlarmDecoders only:** If you are using an IP based AlarmDecoder, this plugin **will set** certain configuration parameters of your AlarmDecoder **every time** it is started and when the Plugins menu **Configure settings are saved.** Only those AlarmDecoder configuration settings controlled by this plugin will be changed.
+You should familiarize yourself with the setup and configuration of your AlarmDecoder.
+See [NuTech's AlarmDecoder website](https://www.alarmdecoder.com/index.php) for details on how to install and configure your AlarmDecoder. **IMPORTANT:** This plugin **will set** certain configuration parameters of your AlarmDecoder **every time** it is started **and** when the Plugin's menu Configure **settings are saved.** Only those AlarmDecoder configuration settings controlled by this plugin will be changed.
 Other AlarmDecoder configuration settings not managed by this plugin will not be changed.
-If you will be changing any AlarmDecoder configuration outside of this plugin, it is recommended that you stop the plugin first and restart it after you have made your changes, and use the "Read ad2usb Config" button to read the changes into the Plugins settings.
-The AlarmDecoder configuration settings controlled by this plugin are below:
+If you will be changing any AlarmDecoder configuration options not managed by this plugin, it is recommended that you stop the plugin first and restart it after you have made your changes.
+You can use the "Read ad2usb Config" button to read the AlarmDecoder's current settings.
+This button will log the current setting to the Indigo event log and update the Plugin's settings dialog to match the current AlarmDecoder settings.
+Configuration settings managed by this plugin should be changed through the Plugin Configure menu.
+The AlarmDecoder configuration settings managed by this plugin are below:
 - ADDRESS - the keypad address
 - CONFIGBITS - (select CONFIGBITS below can be set via this plugin)
-  - Enable reporting of RFX messages
+  - Enable reporting of RFX messages (Mask 0x0100)
 - EXP - Emulation of zone expanders 1-5
 - REL - Emulation of relay expanders 1-4
 - LRR - Emulation of Long Range Radio expander